 The QDMA driver consists of the following three major components:

-- Device control tool: Creates a netlink socket for PCIe device query, queue management, reading the context of a queue, etc.
+- Creates a netlink socket for PCIe device query, queue management, reading the context of a queue, etc.

-- Kernel space driver: Creates the descriptors and translates the user space function into low-level command to interact with the Versal ACAP.
+- Creates the descriptors and translates the user space function into low-level command to interact with the AMD Versal device.

 For AMD QDMA Linux driver documentation, click here.